 If you’re interested, be sure to let me know over on Ravelry!
 I do have some rules for testing to help prevent people receiving my pattern for free and then disappearing (it does still happen) but the test itself is fairly laid-back.

-And if you’re a La Crosse, Wisconsin area resident, be sure to check out the Market Bag-Along (this pattern would qualify!) happening at the Unwound Artisan Yarn Shop group.
+And if you’re a La Crosse, Wisconsin area resident, be sure to check out the Market Bag-Along (this pattern would qualify!) happening at the Unwound Artisan Yarn Shop group (sadly, Unwound closed in 2021).
 Truthfully, anyone can enter, but the prize is a gift certificate to the local Cameron Park Farmer’s Market so it would really only be of use to those that are local.